esmnext/esmx/examples/docs/src/en/guide/essentials/module-link.md

 ### Core Concepts

 #### Module Export
 Module export is the process of exposing specific code units (such as components, utility functions, etc.) from a service in ESM format.
-It supports two types of exports:
+Two types of exports are supported:
-- **Source Code Export**: Directly exports source code files from the project
+- **Source Code Export**: Directly exporting source code files from the project
-- **Dependency Export**: Exports third-party dependency packages used by the project
+- **Dependency Export**: Exporting third-party dependency packages used by the project

-#### Module Import
+#### Module Linking
 Module import is the process of referencing code units exported by other services within a service.
-It supports multiple installation methods:
+Multiple installation methods are supported:
 - **Source Code Installation**: Suitable for development environments, supports real-time modifications and hot updates
-- **Package Installation**: Suitable for production environments, directly uses build artifacts
+- **Package Installation**: Suitable for production environments, directly using build artifacts

-### Preloading Mechanism

-To optimize service performance, Gez implements an intelligent module preloading mechanism:

-1. **Dependency Analysis**
-   - Analyze dependencies between components during build time
-   - Identify core modules on critical paths
-   - Determine module loading priorities

-2. **Loading Strategy**
-   - **Immediate Loading**: Core modules on critical paths
-   - **Lazy Loading**: Non-critical functional modules
-   - **On-demand Loading**: Conditionally rendered modules

-3. **Resource Optimization**
-   - Intelligent code splitting strategy
-   - Module-level cache management
-   - On-demand compilation and bundling

 ## Module Export